-This exam is mandatory for all those who want to practice law in any court or tribunal of India as an advocate.
+This exam is mandatory for all those who want to practice law in any court of India as an advocate.
 It is conducted once or twice a year.

-The Bar Council Of India (BCI) conducts this exam to maintain a good standard of practising lawyers in the Bar.
+The Bar Council Of India (BCI) conducts this exam to maintain a good standard of practicing lawyers in the Bar.

 Mode of Exam: Offline